 Mistake 9: Not telling your credit card company you’re traveling overseas

-If you get blocked out of your credit card, that will be a big hassle until you can contact your company.
+If you get blocked out of your credit card, that will be very annoying!
 You need to make the necessary arrangements to use your credit or debit card internationally.

-Something to know is that Costa Rica accepts USD so you don’t absolutely need to exchange your money into local currency beforehand.
+Something to know is that Costa Rica readily accepts USD in touristic destinations.
+You don’t absolutely need to exchange your money into local currency beforehand.
 Learn more about how to handle money in Costa Rica in this post.

-Petty theft is the main crime so you should never leave your backpack or purse unattended in plain sight.
+Petty theft is the main crime against tourists in Costa Rica.
+To avoid being a victi, never leave any belongings or valuables unattended in plain sight.
 Also do not ever leave valuables visible in your car.
 This is one of the first things we tell visitors when it comes to safety in Costa Rica.

-We’ve met travelers who left their iPad on the passenger seat, went to the beach and came back to find out their car had been broken into and the iPad gone.
+We’ve met tourists who left their iPad on the passenger seat, went to the beach and came back to find out the window shattered and iPad gone.
 We know a handful of people who left their stuff unattended at the free hot springs/swimming hole in La Fortuna and someone stole it all while they were swimming.

 Additionally, make sure to always roll up your windows and lock your car doors!
-Also do not take carry all your cash with you at all times and never take it all out when paying for things.
+Never carry all your cash with you at all times and never take it all out when paying for things.

 Read about some common scams in Costa Rica and how to avoid them.